Forward-Time Equivalent of a "Retrocausal" Diffusion Hidden Variable Model for Quantum Mechanics: Example: Amplifier Dynamics

 Then, since for each fixed $q$ and $y$, $V(q,x)K(x-y)$ vanishes fast enough as $x\to \infty$, one has

 which implies

 It follows that $\tilde V^N \to V$, and hence

 with convergence in distribution as $N\to\infty$.
 Thus, the guidance term for the focal particle in Eq.\ \eqref{eq:interactingSDE} is approximated for large $N$ by the force from an average energy of pairwise interactions with all particles of the $N$-system.
-Thus, one can interpret the restorative mean-reverting force in the bulk harmonic potential as arising from attractive pairwise interactions among particles in the mean-field limit of the $N$-system.
+In other words, one can interpret the restorative mean-reverting force in the bulk harmonic potential as arising from attractive pairwise interactions among particles in the mean-field limit of the $N$-system.

 Note that the mean-reverting form of the guidance term can recover a mean-field interpretation for the dynamics of a wide range of Hamiltonians.
 The guidance term will arise from a pairwise harmonic potential whenever the Fokker-Planck equation for $\Q$ admits a solution that is a Gaussian of fixed variance, but whose mean evolves according to a classical dynamics---for example, Gaussian solutions of $\Q$ to the free particle Fokker-Planck Eq.\ \eqref{eq:free_FP}.
 We conjecture this holds more generally for Hamiltonians up to quadratic in the position and momentum operators whose Fokker-Planck equation contains no coupling between $p$ and $q$ in the drift terms.